 How DIRO Can Help Organizations Reduce Fraud & Scams?

 With user permission, DIRO helps companies get instant access to consumer information held by any third-party website with global coverage.
-Further, DIRO can authenticate documents such as bank statements, utility statements, proof of employment, proof of income, tax returns, company registrations, proof of assets, directly from its original web source.
+Further, DIRO can authenticate documents such as bank statements, utility statements, proof of employment, proof of income, tax returns, company registrations, and proof of assets directly from its original web source.

 In this specific case of the Netflix and HBO scam, investors need to know the difference between authentic and fabricated bank statements.
-DIRO’s document verification technology allows you to check and verify bank statements with automated user consent using a secure virtual browser.
+DIRO document verification technology allows you to check and verify bank statements with automated user consent using a secure virtual browser.